 Do you review applications on a rolling basis, and when will I know the outcome of my application?

 We will email you straight away to let you know we’ve received your application.
-Please be patient when waiting for an outcome, you will be informed of the status of this as soon as we have reviewed your submission.
+Please be patient when waiting for an outcome.

 If your circumstances change, please email the team on email@example.com.
 Unfortunately we can’t update your application with academics or work experience once you’ve submitted it.